dog at vet

 • Wipe their paws off after going outside

-• take them for a walk
+• Take them for walks daily

-• enrich their minds by letting them go for a sniff and not just a business walk
+• Enrich their minds by letting them go for a sniff, and not just a business walk

 • Socialization enrichment and brain activities like brushing, puzzle toys including puzzle feeders and snuffle mats for about 5-10 min /day.
 Especially as a pet gets older, enrichment is key for their health.

-Good Vets Urgent Care Service
+GoodVets Urgent Care Service

 As people started to work from home over the pandemic, Dr Knox saw an increase in the need for veterinary care due to the possibility that more people were getting new furry companions to keep them company.